Spring Garden Revival

 What Neighborhoods Do We Serve Throughout Homer Glen, IL?

-Homer Glen features a diverse range of neighborhoods, each with unique thatch management challenges:
+Homer Glen encompasses a variety of neighborhoods, each with unique thatch management challenges due to differences in soil, development age, and landscape features:

 Homer Glen Municipal Ordinances for Landscaping Operations & Equipment Use

-Landscaping operations in Homer Glen are governed by municipal ordinances to ensure community safety and quality of life.
-Power dethatchers and related equipment may only be operated during designated hours—typically 7 AM to 9 PM on weekdays, 8 AM to 9 PM on Saturdays, with possible restrictions on Sundays.
-Noise ordinances limit decibel levels for outdoor equipment, and commercial service providers must be licensed and registered with the Village.
-Comprehensive insurance (liability and workers’ compensation) and bonding are required for municipal contracts.
-For detailed ordinance information and business registration requirements, contact:
+Landscaping operations in Homer Glen are governed by municipal ordinances designed to protect residents and the environment.
+Power dethatchers and similar equipment may only be operated during designated hours—typically 7 AM to 9 PM on weekdays, 8 AM to 9 PM on Saturdays, with possible restrictions on Sundays.
+Noise ordinances limit decibel levels for outdoor equipment, and commercial service providers must be licensed and registered with the village.
+Insurance requirements include liability and workers’ compensation coverage, and bonding may be required for municipal contracts.
+Residents and contractors should always verify current regulations before beginning work.
+For ordinance details and business registration, contact:

 Homer Glen Code Enforcement